Belgian Congo: Social inequality and racial discrimination

+A system of racial segregation and discrimination existed in the Belgian Congo.
 There was an "implicit apartheid".
 The colony had curfews for Congolese city-dwellers and similar racial restrictions were commonplace.
 Léopoldville's system of racist curfews was particularly notable and was used as a blueprint in other European colonies, such as nearby French Equatorial Africa.

-Though there were no specific laws imposing racial segregation and barring blacks from establishments frequented by whites, de facto segregation operated in most areas.
-For example, initially, the city centers were reserved to the white population only, while the black population was organized in cités indigènes (indigenous neighbourhoods called 'le belge').
-Hospitals, department stores and other facilities were often reserved for either whites or blacks.
-In the Force Publique, black people could not pass the rank of non-commissioned officer.
+Though there were no specific laws imposing racial segregation, it was practiced socially and was more de facto in nature as blacks and whites were expected to be separate with the two rarely interacting with each other on a daily basis.
+Cities were designed with racial segregation in mind with certain areas being intended for whites and blacks.
+Public spaces such as shops, restaurants, hotels, etc. were racially segregated as some spaces were meant for whites and others for blacks but blacks could serve whites but could not often be serviced at facilities meant for whites.
+In the Force Publique, black soldiers could not pass the rank of non-commissioned officer.
 The black population in the cities could not leave their houses from 9 pm to 4 am.
-This type of segregation began to disappear gradually only in the 1950s, but even then the Congolese remained or felt treated in many respects as second-rate citizens (for instance in political and legal terms).
+Starting in 1950 identity cards were issued to blacks who were deemed to be "civilized" allowing them to use white facilities and even be able to live in some white neighborhoods.

 Because of the close interconnection between economic development and the 'civilizing mission', and because in practice state officials, missionaries and the executives of the private companies always lent each other a helping hand, the image has emerged that the Belgian Congo was governed by a "colonial trinity" of King-Church-Capital, encompassing the colonial state, the Christian missions, and the Société Générale de Belgique.

-The paternalistic ideology underpinning colonial policy was summed up in a catch-phrase used by Governor-General Pierre Ryckmans (1934–46): Dominer pour servir ("Dominate to serve").
+The paternalistic ideology underpinning colonial policy was summed up in a catchphrase used by Governor-General Pierre Ryckmans (1934–46): Dominer pour servir ("Dominate to serve").
 The colonial government wanted to convey images of a benevolent and conflict-free administration and of the Belgian Congo as a true model colony.
 Only in the 1950s did this paternalistic attitude begin to change.
 In the 1950s the most blatant discriminatory measures directed at the Congolese were gradually withdrawn (among these: corporal punishment by means of the feared chicote—Portuguese word for whip).
 From 1953, and even more so after the triumphant visit of King Baudouin to the colony in 1955, Governor-General Léon Pétillon (1952–1958) worked to create a "Belgian-Congolese community", in which blacks and whites were to be treated as equals.
 Regardless, anti-miscegenation laws remained in place, and between 1959 and 1962 thousands of mixed-race Congolese children were forcibly deported from the Congo by the Belgian government and the Catholic Church and taken to Belgium.

 In 1957, the first municipal elections open to black voters took place in a handful of the largest cities — Léopoldville, Élisabethville, and Jadotville.